 PORK KIMUCHI GYOZA – This Pork gyoza is flavoured with Kimuchi-No-Moto traditionally used for “Nabe” a soup base.
 This is the Japanese version of the Korean Kimchi.
 “Kimuchi” is the Japanese spelling.

 These little morsels were very delicate and tasted like a very soft traditional dumpling.
-It was really good with the dipping sauce with made the condiments on the table.
-The one thing that I really remember about this dish wasn’t the taste but the little sloppiness of the plating.
-I know I’m being really picky but when you present small plates of food they should be plated with the highest aesthetic.
+It was good with the dipping sauce with made the condiments on the table.
+The one thing that I remember about this dish wasn’t the taste but the little sloppiness of the plating.
+I know I’m picky but when you present small plates of food they should be plated with the highest aesthetic.

 CHICKEN YUZUKOSHO GYOZA SOUP – Our Classic Chicken Gyoza poached and served in a Chicken soup flavoured with Yuzukosho.
 “Yuzukosho” is a spice paste with yuzu zest, green chilli and salt.
 A great winter warmer.

-Defiantly a little winner, these dumplings with their punchy stock was a welcomed flood of full flavour you really don’t expect as the soup is very clear.
+Defiantly a little winner, these dumplings with their punchy stock was a welcomed flood of full flavour you don’t expect as the soup is very clear.
 You look at it and think you’re getting a very light dish but one taste and it a full filling soup.

 PORK BELLY KAKUNI – Kakuni refers to cubes.
 This dish is Pork Belly braised in a master stock leaving it tender and with hints of apple.
 One of our best-selling items on the menu.